sulekhamishr/ECOR-Complain_Management_System-CMS/README.md

-# ECOR CMS
+# Complaint Management System
-**ECOR-CMS** is a Complaint Management System developed for the **East Coast Railway Department** during my internship.
+I have developed a **Complaint Management System**  for the **East Coast Railway Department** during my internship.
 The system allows users to submit complaints, track their status, and enables admins to manage and resolve them efficiently.

 ---